-How we are managing the risk Impact

-Challenges around talent attraction and retention · Reducing the effectiveness of compliance, safety, and security

-- Change management training is included in the Global Leadership Programme that we conduct across Urenco, as tone-fromthe-top is fundamental to bring about the changes desired - We are investing in people management training to equip our leaders and people managers to lead by example - Culture KPIs enable us to monitor employee engagement, leadership, behaviours and inclusion trends - We have established a Culture, Inclusion and Diversity workstream with goals from 2022 to 2025 - We have appointed Culture, Inclusion and Diversity ambassadors at our sites and - 'Your Voice' surveys are used to gauge employee feedback and inform our focus areas and culture improvement workstreams
+0.00 Description Impact How we are managing the risk Our culture programme supports our strategic ambitions and is a key component of enhancing our sustainability as part of our ESG aspiration.
+Failure to successfully deliver a credible Challenges around talent attraction and retention Reducing the effectiveness of compliance, safety, and security Change management training is included in the Global Leadership Programme that we conduct across Urenco, as tone-from- the-top is fundamental to bring about the changes desired culture programme could undermine the delivery of our strategic ambitions.
+We are investing in people management training to equip our leaders and people managers to lead by example Culture KPIs enable us to monitor employee engagement, leadership, behaviours and inclusion trends We have established a Culture, Inclusion and Diversity workstream with goals from 2022 to 2025 We have appointed Culture, Inclusion and Diversity ambassadors at our sites and head office Your Voice' surveys are used to gauge employee feedback and inform our focus areas and culture improvement workstreams